istio/enhancements/.github/ISSUE_TEMPLATE/beta_feature.md

 **Bugs**

-- [ ] Feature has no outstanding P0 bugs
+- [ ] Feature has no known major issues.

 **Promotion**

-- [ ] The decision to promote the feature has been presented and approved by the appropriate work groups.
+- [ ] The appropriate work group(s) have reviewed and approved promotion of the feature.
-- [ ] The decision to promote the feature has been presented to (and approved by) the supportability review panel.
+- [ ] The supportability review panel has reviewed promotion of the feature.
-- [ ] The decision to promote the feature has been approved by the TOC.
+- [ ] The TOC has reviewed and approved promotion of the feature as part of the road map for a release.